 Other users mentioned that it was a good value and affordable with prompt customer service.

-They have 4.4 out of 5 stars on Trustpilot.
-Here are a couple of recent reviews:
+When conducting our DivorceWriter review, we found that they have 4.4 out of 5 stars on Trustpilot.
+Here is a recent DivorceWriter review:

 DivorceWriter also has an A+ rating with the Better Business Bureau.